 Click here to get the PGX Trophy Putter.

 The Gazelle putter by Pinemeadow was designed with a unique shape to help your putting game.
 Two stabilizing arms, positioned behind the putter face, move weight to the perimeter of the putter, keeping your putting stroke in-line and balanced.
 A free headcover is included.

 Price starts from $39.95 and includes a full Money back Guarantee, and a full year of Warranty.

 Click here to get the Gazelle Putter.

-Click here to get the Center Cut Classic SP7 Putter for you.
+Click here to get the SiTE 1 Putter for you.

 Mostly, this is due to "feel": an elusive quality that's nearly impossible to describe, yet most golfers understand it.
 Feel doesn't just mean how the putter physically feels to the touch or when stroking a putt.
 It's the response you gets when holding the putter, taking a practice stroke, drawing the putter back, and making contact with the ball.
 Feel takes the putting stroke and transforms the act from science to art.
 For sure, much of this takes place between the ears, but the right putter can certainly help.
 Head materials, head designs, and grips are just a few of the tools club makers use to achieve the right feel.

 The greatest variations in putter design are in the head itself.
 From blade, to mallet, to oversize, the putter head has included all things great and small.
 The blade appears thin when you look down from the top, and it has no material behind it.
 A traditional blade putter head is about the thickness of your finger.
 This type of putter is less forgiving on off-center hits, but provides accuracy.
 Many blades now retain a thin top line appearance, but have material on the back of the putter head that's been hollowed out in a cavity-back design to reduce twisting at contact.